Pavel401/BugViper/README.md

 **Ask Natural Questions:**
 ```
-💬 You: How does user authentication work?
+You: How does user authentication work?
-💬 You: Where is error handling implemented?
+You: Where is error handling implemented?
-💬 You: Show me database query functions
+You: Show me database query functions
-💬 You: What happens when a user logs in?
+You: What happens when a user logs in?
-💬 You: Find all API endpoints
+You: Find all API endpoints
 ```

 **Analyze Specific Function:**
 ```
-💬 You: function authenticate_user
+You: function authenticate_user

-🤖 Assistant:
 **Function: authenticate_user**
 Location: `src/auth/handler.py:authenticate_user:45`
 Lines: 45 - 78